DawnScience/scisoft-core/uk.ac.diamond.scisoft.python/doc/Diamond_SciSoft_Python_Guide/source/plotting.rst

     # grab a GUI bean
     gb = dpl.getbean()

-By default, this function returns information as a "bean" from Plot 1 - use the keyword argument ``name`` to obtain information from other named plot views.
+By default, this function returns information as a ``bean'' from Plot 1 - use the keyword argument ``name`` to obtain information from other named plot views.
 Again, the default view name can be changed with ``dpl.setdefname``.
 The GUI bean is a dictionary object with a set of possible keys listed in the